PrejdaTomas/pyCropper/README.md

 2) Launch it through a command line (python main.py -x -y -f -m -s -j -p)
    - -x: x-component of the aspect ratio (width), positive nonzero integer
    - -y: y-component of the aspect ratio (height), positive nonzero integer
+   - -i: Path to the folder, from which the images are loaded.
+String.
+Defaults to the directory containing the main.py
-   - -f: Name of the folder created in the workdir, where the images will be stored.
+   - -o: Name of the folder created in the workdir (-i flag), where the images will be stored.
 String.
 Defaults to 'CROPPED'
    - -s: Zoom of the displayed image.
 Float.
 Defaults to 0.25.
 Range = <0.05, inf)
    - -t: Output image type.
 Defaults to JPG.
 Range = {JPG, PNG}
    - -j: Quality of the resulting JPG.
 Integer.
 Defaults to 95.
 Range = <10, 100>.